Investors cry foul over privatizing KFC franchisees in Malaysia

 It is a long enough period, opposing shareholders argue, to mean that the bid price no longer represents the true value of the companies after what has been a prolonged retail sector boom, with prospects for it to continue.

+Malaysia’s Minority Shareholder Watchdog Group weighed into the debate, saying KFC’s value would have grown in tandem with rising profits during the period.

+“In view of such a development, would the Board not consider declaring dividend accrued in addition to the proposed offer price,” the group, which was set up as a government initiative, told Reuters in a statement.

-What is not clear is whether those minority shareholders can muster enough support to prevent its backers winning the 75 percent of the votes they need to pass the acquisition.
+It is not clear is whether KFC’s minority shareholders can muster enough support to prevent backers of the deal from winning the 75 percent of the votes they need to pass the acquisition.

 But they may be helped by the fact that Johor Corp, top shareholder of both KFC and QSR, is not eligible to vote on the deal because it made the offer.
 Johor Corp JOHOR.UL and related parties own nearly half of KFC and about 60 percent of QSR.